No. 5 Arizona uses massive run to rout Oregon State 84-52 - KTVZ

 Once the Wildcats started rolling, the Beavers couldn’t catch them, losing their seventh straight to Arizona.
 Jordan Pope led Oregon State with 11 points.

+“They’re a great team, obviously well coached, but I think our youth showed itself a little bit,” Tinkle said. ‘”We got knocked on our heels.”

-The Beavers turned the first half into a grind, but Arizona handled it well.
+The Beavers turned the first half into a grind, but Arizona was able to smooth it out just enough.

 The Wildcats finally found room to maneuver once the parade of whistles slowed, getting out in transition for layups and early-offense baskets.